Top Holiday Healthy Eating Hacks

 - Don’t Leave the House with an Empty Tank.
 Have you ever notices that you tend to buy tons of items not on your shopping list whenever you go to the store hungry.
 I know that the worst time for me to go grocery shopping is after working a night shift in the Emergency Department because I have a double whammy working on my biology of fatigue and hunger.
 Of course, I inevitably buy a bunch of items that I otherwise would not have.
 So one trick is to eat a piece of fruit (there is that fiber rich food source again!) before you go to the store or dinner or the office party.
 Excellent pre-party snacks combine complex carbohydrates with protein and unsaturated fat, like apple slices with peanut butter or a slice of turkey and cheese on whole-wheat pita bread.
 Try it it works like a charm.

 - Keep Your Distance and Watch Out for the Drinks.
-Do you ever notice that when you stand next to the buffet, you just cannot help yourself but to… Click To Tweet Well, there is a simple fix for that.
+Do you ever notice that when you stand next to the buffet, you just cannot help yourself but to keep stuffing food mindlessly into your mouth?
+Click To Tweet Well, there is a simple fix for that.
 Distance yourself from the food table.
 You are less likely to graze if you have to make an effort to cross the room to get to it.
 The other thing is be mindful of your drink consumption, in particular alcohol.
 These libations are not without a cost, and are often very expensive in caloric currency.
 Keep in mind that it is never a good idea to consume alcohol on an empty stomach so make sure that you eat prior to indulging ;).
 But how many calories are we talking about?
 A glass of eggnog can set you back 500 calories; wine, beer, and mixed drinks range from 150 to 225 calories.
 So, if you are watching your calorie consumption, this turns out to be pretty expensive indeed.
 Be sure to drink a glass of water or juice flavored seltzer between alcoholic drinks.
 Of course, it goes without saying but I will say it anyway, if you are going to drink alcohol, drink responsibly.

 So, hopefully these hacks are helpful to you.
 Please feel free to download the COMPLIMENTARY HOLIDAY HEALTHY EATING CHECKLIST before you go.